Organic Container Gardening: Growing Zucchini (Courgettes) in Pots

-- Organic Zucchini seed
+- Organic zucchini seed

 - Small containers for seedlings

-- Some good quality organic potting compost
+- Some high-quality organic potting compost

-- A sheltered sunny spot (if you live in a cold climate then you can grow them in greenhouses.
-It's best not to plant them outdoors until all chances of frost have passed)
+- A sheltered sunny spot (If you live in a cold climate then you can grow them in greenhouses.
+It's best not to plant them outdoors until all chances of frost have passed.)

 - Organic fertilizer

 - Trellis or bamboo poles (optional)

 Growing Zucchini From Seed

 The best way to get organic zucchini seed is to buy it from a reputable garden centre or online store.
 You can also get seeds from the zucchini squash itself, but it has to be a very mature large one—they are usually harvested while still small before the seeds have developed, so it's easier to buy the seeds in packets.

 Before sowing the seeds, I find it helps to soak them in room-temperature water overnight.
 This seems to make them germinate faster.

 Sow the seeds in small pots by making a small hole one inch deep and pressing the seed into it on its side.
 Cover and water gently, keeping them moist until they sprout in approximately seven days.

 The first two leaves to appear are not true leaves; these are called cotyledons.
 Once the seedlings have grown at least two "true" adult leaves, they will be big enough to be hardened off and planted in larger containers outside.
 Depending on the climate you live in, they can be grown directly outdoors or in a greenhouse.
 If you don't have space outdoors, you can grow them indoors by a sunny windowsill too—but be warned, zucchini plants get BIG!